Upmarket Epic Fantasy

 WHILE I AM ALIVE

-ONE / SAVASKA
+ONE / THE POACHER’S PUNISHMENT

-Trembling, Surrie pressed her forehead to the doe’s, curled her fingers behind the great soft ears, and kissed the drab fur between the large dark eyes.
-“Thank you for your life,” she whispered.
-With this blessing, she would reverse the slow sapping of strength that had left her thin and brittle and at the brink of starvation.
-One deer to preserve her life, one fewer deer in the woods—one fewer doe to drop a fawn in the spring—two fewer deer in the woods—less food for the future—a forest silent with loss—oh, wolf spirit, what had she done?
-As she held the doe’s forehead against her own, she prayed for its forgiveness, too.
+She caressed the deer while her lips, numb with cold, mouthed a prayer of thankfulness.
+With this stolen blessing, she would reverse the slow sapping of strength that had left her thin and brittle and at the brink of starvation.
+One deer to preserve her life, one fewer deer in the woods—one fewer doe to drop a fawn in the spring—two fewer deer in the woods—less food for the future—a forest barren because of her—oh, wolf spirit, what had she done?
+As she cradled the doe’s forehead against her own, she prayed for its forgiveness, and thought she felt it granted.

+There was little difference between the curling edges of her carving tools and the razors of her hunting knives.
 Her palm molded to the leather grip of the blade like a nestled pair of bones.
 She’d retooled that grip herself, years ago, when her father passed it down to her after her first bleed.
-Not a day had gone by without her sharpening the steel edge.
-The cloak she wore had been his, too, tailored and gifted to her on her sixteenth birthday, the leather as fragrant and supple as she remembered from the milk haze of early childhood.
+Not a day had gone by without her sharpening the steel.
+The cloak she wore had been his, too, tailored and gifted to her on her sixteenth birthday, the leather as fragrant and supple as she remembered from the milk haze of childhood.
 Sometimes she fancied she could still smell pipe smoke in the thick fur that lined the collar, hear the echo of his booming laugh.

 Rowan always said she was no good at letting go.

-It was stupid, but over the furnace of the doe’s belly, warmed by the knowledge that she would sleep with a full belly, it was hard not to dream, even, just a little bit, about the bows she could carve, the children’s toys she could chisel and paint, and the leather she could work on the side, keeping her larder comfortably stocked with bread, dried meats, and medicine.
-What would it be like not to be the twitchy, skittering, boney village outcast, to daub something better than watery leaf-made paint on the few scraps of buckskin too stiff to work into garment patches?
+She rolled the doe to the side and sliced the belly open from breast to udder.
+Steam curled warm and pungent where body cavity met cold air, and Surrie leaned toward the warmth, clinging to the promise of life.
+It was stupid, but over the furnace of the doe’s belly, warmed by the knowledge that she would sleep with a full belly, it was hard not to dream, just a little bit, about the bows she could carve, the children’s toys she could chisel and paint, and the leather she could work on the side, her larder comfortably stocked with grain and medicine.
+What would it be like not to be the skittering village outcast, to daub something realer than watered-down leaf-made paint on the few scraps of hide too stiff to work into garment patches?
+To be held, safe and warm again, truly alive?

 A branch snapped.